AashishUpadhyay/SystemDesign/README.md

 ## Application

 The crux of the problem lies in our ability to generate unique Ids for the URLs.
 Most high level languages support long integers that can be represented using 8 bytes.
-This allows us to have Id ranging upto 2^64 in our system, this is way bigger than our requirement that is 10 trillion ~ (10 * 2^40)
+This allows us to have Ids ranging upto 2^64 in our system, this is way bigger than our requirement i.e. 10 trillion ~ (10 * 2^40)

 All tinyurl systems generate a url with an alphanumeric code e.g. `xyz.com\SASD5GHSB9` (why?...IDK).
 In our system also we can convert the integer value of the the ID to a base64 representation.

 Below are some of the approaches to generate unique Ids for the urls that provide a strong non-collision guarantee.

-### Generating Id at the node level
+### Generating Ids on fly

 Our Id can be formed the way twitter generates ids for its objects, refer [snowflake](https://github.com/twitter-archive/snowflake/tree/snowflake-2010)